seatsio/seatsio-java/README.md

 This exception contains a message string describing what went wrong, and also two other properties:

-- `messages`: a list of error messages that the server returned.
-In most cases, this array will contain only one element.
+- `errors`: a list of errors that the server returned.
+In most cases, this array will contain only one element, an instance of ApiError, containing an error code and a message.
 - `requestId`: the identifier of the request you made.
 Please mention this to us when you have questions, as it will make debugging easier.